 - Elon Musk (SpaceX, Tesla)

-The plain and simple fact is, no, you don’t need an MBA to be successful in business.
+An MBA can provide you with valuable skills, but the plain and simple fact is, you don’t need an MBA to be successful in business.
 There are numerous examples of men and women who have gone on to lead effective and influential businesses without an MBA.
 Many people who seek to transform the world through their business ideas place value more on life experience and attitude, not on specific degrees.
 As entrepreneur Christine Comaford explains, “An MBA doesn’t impress me.
 A GSD does.
 GSD = Gets Stuff Done.”

-The important step is to know your options before diving into an MBA.
-Don’t feel pressured to get one just because everyone else has one.
+The important thing is to know your options before diving into an MBA.
+Don’t feel pressured to look at business schools to get one just because everyone else has one.
 Getting an MBA needs to make sense for you and the vision you have for your life.
 If an MBA is a tool that gets you closer to this, go for it.
 In cases when it isn’t, you’ll want to try a different approach.